Anton90/Main-MarioLuigi/readme.md

 * How to turn several pages into one
 * How to work with git push/pull
-* Pik (Elise): can recognize the colors on a website
+* Pick (Elise): can recognize the colors on a website

 ## Difficulties